 Zab says…load your MP3 device with relaxing music

 I recommend this for long journeys of any kind, but having something to take you out of a stressful situation which is beyond your control can be very useful, as well as calming.
-Music is certainly what does this for me, but maybe a good book, a game or your favourite film are what will relax you when you’re starting to feel stressed out because of the traffic jam your long distance bus is stuck in, or because you’re waiting at the airport for a flight that is continually being delayed and seems will never leave.
+Music is certainly what does this for me, but maybe a good book, a game or maybe even some therapies at this drug rehab miami are what will relax you when you’re starting to feel stressed out because of the traffic jam your long distance bus is stuck in, or because you’re waiting at the airport for a flight that is continually being delayed and seems will never leave.

 Sam says…give everything a place in your luggage and stick to it